flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 1. the column-based integer Master Problem correctly represents the original integer problem;
 2. the LP relaxation at every processed node is solved by valid Column Generation;
 3. exact pricing, or another valid optimality certificate, confirms node LP optimality;
-4. all branching decisions are correctly enforced in the Pricing Problem;
+4. all branching decisions are correctly represented at the node, and the Pricing Problem remains consistent with these decisions;
 5. the branching rule and pruning logic preserve the validity of Branch and Bound.

 Under these conditions, Branch and Price can systematically prove integer optimality [1,2].